Wilfred/difftastic/README.md

 ## Note

-- I'm using HHVM 4.62 because it's the [last version](https://github.com/facebook/hhvm/commit/747d13f9a65401a3193efeecfd548d8166afebcc) to include the s-expression CST output and I'm using `hh_parse --full-fidelity-s-expression` as a guide for writing `grammar.js`.

 - `<?hh` is optional in this grammar unlike standard Hack.
 The Hack parser requires an `<?hh` tag at the top of `.php` files.
 Does it really matter?

 - `src/` is not commited to the repository.
 Do we need to?
 Can't Tree-sitter generate the parser from `grammar.js`?